Fadyio/anki/README.md

+# Anki Deck Generator from Udemy Practice Exam Questions

-### A small Go and Python script to scrape exam data from Udemy and put it into Anki flashcards.
+This Code aims to extract exam questions from Udemy courses and convert them into Anki decks, I used it to study for all my AWS exams.